2 min read

 A practical guide to using Claude’s long context window on real codebases without overwhelming the model or yourself.

 Claude’s long context is useful, but only if you structure the input well.
-Anthropic’s own long-context prompt guide says document placement, XML structure, and grounding in quotes materially improve results.
+Anthropic’s own long-context prompting guide says document placement, XML structure, and grounding in quotes materially improve results.
 That means “paste the repo and hope” is not the right workflow.

 What Anthropic officially recommends